-In present day, Mooresville Artist Guild continues to thrive as a non-profit organization that is an advocate for the artist and serves as an artistic and cultural resource for the Mooresville and Lake Norman community.
-Mooresville Artist Guild promotes arts and appreciation of art through gallery shows, classes, workshops and special events.
-It provides an arts center available as a meeting place, an exhibiting gallery, and a place to hold events for the general public.
-The Guild encourages and promotes individual endeavor in the arts and participates in community activities designed to increase public appreciation for the arts.
+In present day, Mooresville Arts continues to thrive as a non-profit organization that is an advocate for the artist and serves as an artistic and cultural resource for the Mooresville and Lake Norman community.
+Mooresville Arts promotes arts and appreciation of art through gallery shows, classes, workshops and special events.
+It provides an arts center available as an exhibiting gallery, a gift shop and a place to hold events for the general public.
+The Center encourages and promotes individual endeavor in the arts and participates in community activities designed to increase public appreciation for the arts.

 Update this organization